 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.00 Very lowVery high 5

-As at May 2021, around 5.7 million Venezuelans have fled their home country.
+As at February 2022, around 4,990,000 Venezuelans have fled their home country.
 Considering the deteriorating political and economic situation in the country, there is no indication that the outflow of Venezuelans will lessen in the near future.
-The Regional Refugee and Migrant Response Plan (RMRP) expects the overall number of Venezuelans fleeing the country to reach 8.1 million by the end of 2021 ?
+The Regional Refugee and Migrant Response Plan (RMRP) expects the overall number of Venezuelans fleeing the country to reach 8.90 million by the end of 2022 ?

 Many Venezuelans in host countries are in urgent need of food, nutrition, health, and WASH assistance; the exact needs vary depending on the country.
 Protection assistance – including legal help with documentation to access healthcare and employment – is also needed.
 A significant number of Venezuelans remain in an irregular situation caused by lack of documentation, long waiting periods, high application fees, and other challenges.
 These populations are experiencing limited rights and access to services and are vulnerable to exploitation and abuse.
 As the nationwide crisis continues to unfold, host countries struggle to respond to the influx of Venezuelan migrants.
 The rising number of people entering neighbouring countries is placing a strain on basic services – particularly in border areas. ?